 2. Seamless communication with your team

-Each team goes out there with the intent to do well and have the best equipment they can muster.
-How about your team, do you have intent and the tools to pull it off?
+Each team goes out there intending to do well and have the best equipment they can muster.
+How about your team?
+Do you have the intent, the skill, and the tools to pull it off?

 Have a great Holiday Weekend!